Citizenship and Naturalization

 The process of becoming a U.S. citizen through nationalization is not the same for everyone.
-The process is different based on an individual's status.
+Our Houston attorney for naturalization can help determine what process applies to you on your individual status.
 For example, a person who has one U.S. citizen parent, but is not a U.S. citizen, will have a different process than an individual who is a legal permanent resident.

 In the citizenship context, the term “parent” means, the “genetic father, the genetic mother, and the non-genetic gestational mother, if she is the legal parent at the time of birth” under Texas Law.